CENTRAL CALIFORNIA BUILDERS EXCHANGE

 Section 2.
 There are three (3) classes of membership:

 a.
-Regular memberships will be limited to individuals or entities holding active licenses issued by the California Contractors State License Board, or actively engaged as dealers or manufacturers of building products.
-Land surveyors and testing laboratories, whether individuals or companies, shall also qualify for Regular memberships.
+Regular memberships will be limited to individuals or entities actively engaged in the construction industry.
 Regular members shall be entitled to vote on all matters requiring a vote of the membership, shall have access to on line plans and shall have access to the plan room on the exchange premises.

 b.
-Associate memberships shall include any other individuals or entities providing specific products (other than building materials) or services to the construction industry (including but not limited to banks, savings and loans, attorneys, CPAs, accountants, real estate agents, insurance brokers and agents, inspectors, labor unions, engineers, architects, etc).
+Associate memberships shall include any other individuals or entities providing specific products (including but not limited to banks, savings and loans, attorneys, CPAs, accountants, real estate agents, insurance brokers and agents, inspectors, labor unions, engineers, architects, etc).
 Associate members shall not have access to on line plans or the plan room.
-Dues for Associate memberships shall be reduced by the amount the Board determines each year as the reasonable charge for access to on line plans and the plan room.
-However, an Associate member may have access to on line plans and the plan room upon payment of the annual charge for such access but shall remain an Associate member.
 Associate members shall be entitled to vote on all matters requiring a vote of the membership.

 c.
 Honorary memberships may be conferred by the Board upon recommendation of any member of the Exchange, including any member of the Board, to recognize any person or entity who has made a significant contribution to the Exchange or to the construction industry.
 No dues or special assessments shall be payable by Honorary members and they shall have none of the rights of Regular or Associate memberships.